Nuit Blanche 2018 picks

 Building An Arts Community

-At the beginning of the year, I talked about wanting to put together a “creative support group“.
+At the beginning of the year, I talked about wanting to start a creative support group.
 I said:

 The Importance of the Arts and Government Funding

-Yesterday, Howard Sherman, the director of the American Theatre Wing posted a blog entitled This is not a Political Blog.
-In this blog post, he opens a discussion about why governments find it so easy to cut arts funding programs, like the National Endowment for the Arts in the US, or the various arts programs that have been cut (or threatened with cuts) in Canada (for example see the situation in BC).
+Yesterday, Howard Sherman, the director of the American Theatre Wing, posted a blog entitled This is not a Political Blog.
+In it, he opens a discussion about why governments find it so easy to cut arts funding programs — like the National Endowment for the Arts in the U.S., or the various arts programs that have been cut (or threatened with cuts) in Canada (see the situation in B.C., for example).

-The heart of the discussion starts with this statement:
+The heart of the discussion begins with this statement:

-But is an advertising campaign really the way to go about it?
+But is an advertising campaign really the way to go?
 I’m not so sure.
-How would an advertising campaign be paid for?
-If the people behind the campaign used even a few cents of public money, you know for a fact that this would be jumped on by the folks at The Sun, and likely decried by the conservative leaders (See Stephen Harper’s “Average Canadians” comments from a few years ago).
-So, what to do?
+How would it be paid for?
+If even a few cents of public money were used, you know it would be immediately jumped on by the folks at The Sun and likely decried by conservative leaders (see Stephen Harper’s “average Canadians” comment from a few years ago).
+So what’s the solution?

-The part of the blog post that really got me thinking was this:
+The part of Sherman’s post that really got me thinking was this:

 He’s absolutely right.
-We don’t spend a lot of time making the case for the relevancy or value of our craft.
-Rather, we do a lot of shilling for people to buy show tickets.
+We don’t spend a lot of time making the case for the value or relevancy of our craft.
+Instead, we spend most of our time shilling for people to buy tickets to individual shows.

-That’s not to say that we shouldn’t be trying to sell our shows.
-Rather, why aren’t we spending more time encouraging people to go to other people’s shows as well?
-And not just within the same disciplines.
-Theatre people should be promoting dancers, art gallery shows, etc. How else can we raise awareness of the arts that are occurring all around us.
+That’s not to say we shouldn’t be trying to sell our work — of course we should.
+But why aren’t we also spending time encouraging people to go to other people’s shows?
+And not just within our own disciplines.
+Theatre folks should be promoting dance, visual art, music — everything.
+How else can we raise awareness of all the incredible work happening around us?

-People who are passionate about the arts “get” that they are important.
-People who don’t really care about the arts (and thus don’t go to see shows, galleries, etc), don’t see why they are important.
-For them, the arts are something for the “elite” or the rich.
-Something that’s not for them.
-And I think that in a way, we feed this belief by doing little more than promoting our own stuff.
-If we’re not acting as boosters for the arts in general then how can someone who thinks of the arts as a waste of public money think of us as anything other than (as our Prime Minister put it) whiners complaining about our cushy, subsidized lifestyles [paraphrased].
+People who are passionate about the arts get that they’re important.
+But people who don’t care — who never attend shows or galleries — often see the arts as something elitist, something for the rich.
+Not for them.
+And in a way, we help feed that belief by only promoting our own work.
+If we’re not championing the arts in general, how can we expect someone who sees public arts funding as wasteful to view us as anything other than (as our Prime Minister put it) whiners complaining about our cushy, subsidized lifestyles?

 I think we all need to do more to talk up other shows, other artists, other disciplines.
-We all need to work harder to raise general awareness of the arts, bridge the gap between those who care about the arts, and those who don’t yet care about the arts.
+We all need to work harder to raise general awareness of the arts, and bridge the gap between those who care about the arts and those who don’t yet care.

-To that end, if you have something you want me to promote, let me know about it.
-I’ll promote the heck out of it, be it theatre, dance, a gallery show, whatever.
-All I ask, is that you do the same.
+To that end: if you have something you want me to promote — let me know.
+I’ll promote the heck out of it, whether it’s theatre, dance, a gallery show — whatever.
+All I ask is that you do the same.
 Promote a show that’s not yours.
-Promote something outside of your discipline.
-Boost the arts in general, rather than just the thing you are directly involved with.
+Promote something outside your discipline.
+Boost the arts as a whole, not just the thing you’re directly involved with.

-How else can we “make the case for the case for the relevancy and value of our art”?
+How else can we “make the case for the relevancy and value of our art”?